Modernized Stryker Maintenance Platoon Activates at JBLM

 |0

-This work, Modernized Stryker Maintenance Platoon Activates at JBLM [Image 5 of 5], by SFC P. Behringer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Modernized Stryker Maintenance Platoon Activates at JBLM, by SFC P. Behringer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT